NAIAD Case Studies: Medina del Campo Aquifer demonstration site

 - Groundwater cannot be seen, and thus the perception of “groundwater shortage or overexploitation” by the users is not so evident.
 Open communication and awareness raising for farmers about the situation, as well as the collaboration between the RBA and all affected stakeholders in an iterative process to find suitable solutions, have all contributed to tore down some of the barriers for the acceptance and adoption of the proposed solutions.

-- The proposed NBS alone may not be enough to completely solve the problem.
+- The proposed NbS alone may not be enough to completely solve the problem.
 However, when combined with other (mainly soft or management) measures in an integrated plan, they can make the difference to minimize the impacts of a lower water availability on the rural economies.
 Moreover, their capacity to provide the region with additional natural values (such as wetland recovery, increased bird biodiversity or carbon sequestration), offers enhanced opportunities for alternative business models and rural development options decoupled from intensive water use.

 Financing: